marcelodecampos/pokercds/README.en.md

 - System access is done through CPF and password
 - There's no self-registration option on the login screen
 - Disabled members cannot access the system
-- Required registration fields: CPF, name, PIX key and phone
+- Required registration fields: CPF, name, nickname, PIX key and phone
+- **NEW**: Only administrators can edit member nicknames
+- Regular users can edit their own data, except CPF and nickname
 - **Buy-in Payment Methods:**
   - Cash: immediate payment of R$ 50.00
   - Card: left as guarantee equivalent to R$ 50.00